 The first method is to use a web-based program-MultCloud.
 You do not need to download any installation package and install it when using this file sync tool.

 Step 1.
 Sign Up.
 Visit MultCloud and create a free account.
 You need to enter your preferred email, username, and password.
 Then click "Create Account".
 Or, you can directly authorize login using your Google or Facebook account.

 Step 2.
 Add OneDrive and Dropbox to MultCloud.
-Click the "Add Clouds" to select Dropbox to add.
+Click the "Add Cloud" to select Dropbox to add.
 Follow the instructions to grant MultCloud access to the account you are connecting to.
-Then add a OneDrive account in the same way, and click the "Next" icon to go to the next step.
+Then add a OneDrive account in the same way, and go to the next step.

-Note: From the left panel of the "Add Clouds" interface, you can check whether the cloud drive has been added successfully.
+Note: From the left panel of the "Add Cloud" interface, you can check whether the cloud drive has been added successfully.

 Step 3.
 Sync Files from OneDrive to Dropbox.
 Click “Cloud Sync” to select OneDrive to choose the directory file you want to sync and select Dropbox to choose the target directory.
 Then, hit “Sync Now” to complete the file sync.

 - Just change the sync source and target directory, you can sync from Dropbox to OneDrive.